pglombardo/loudmouth/README.md

 Overriding the Loudmouth Controller
 -----------------------------------

-Any loudmouth method can be overridden by overriding the loudmouth controller.
-We have a generator for that!
+Any loudmouth method can be overridden.
+And hey...there's a generator for that!

     rails g loudmouth:override_controller

 This will install a loudmouth override controller into your application (app/controllers).

-To use the override controller, make sure to update your comments_on call in your routes.rb file:
+To activate the override controller, make sure to update your comments_on call in your routes.rb file:

     comments_on :articles, :by => :users, :controller => 'comments'

-Some key functions to override:
+Some common functions to override:

 * **after\_create\_path** - where to direct the user after successfully posting a comment
 * **validate\_destroy** - validates whether the current user can delete a comment (e.g. admin or comment author)